PoisotLab/ms_metaweb_transfer/manuscript.md

-There are a plurality of measures of species similarities that can be used for knowledge transfer [see *e.g.* @Morales-Castilla2015InfBioa]; nevertheless, phylogenetic proximity has a number of desirable properties when working at large scales. @Gerhold2015PhyPat make the point that phylogenetic signal captures diversification of characters (large macro-evolutionary process), but not necessarily community assembly (fine ecological process); @Dormann2010EvoCli
+There are a plurality of measures of species similarities that can be used for knowledge transfer [see *e.g.* @Morales-Castilla2015InfBioa]; nevertheless, phylogenetic proximity has several desirable properties when working at large scales. @Gerhold2015PhyPat make the point that phylogenetic signal captures diversification of characters (large macro-evolutionary process), but not necessarily community assembly (fine ecological process); @Dormann2010EvoCli